ASFHyP3/hyp3-docs/docs/using/quota.md

 # User Quota

 !!! attention
-    Due to the incredible popularity of On Demand processing, and inorder to continue providing this service for free, **beginning October 2021, user quotas will be 250 jobs per month.**
+    Due to the incredible popularity of On Demand processing, and in order to continue providing this service for free, **beginning October 2021, user quotas will be 250 jobs per month.**